JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 ![](table_label.png){width=448}

 Avoid a label if it duplicates the dialog title or the table header.
-For example, there is no need in a label in the <ui-path>JavaScript | Libraries</ui-path> table since the Settings page title and the table context make it clear what is in the table:
+For example, there is no need for a label in the <ui-path>JavaScript | Libraries</ui-path> table since the Settings page title and the table context make it clear what is in the table:

 ![](label-header.png){width=424}